Last Updated: May 25, 2024

 Clive Brunskill/Getty Images

-In 2008, Na rose to even further prominence after she won the Grand Slam singles title for the first time at the 2011 French Open, making her the first Grand Slam singles champion from Asia, make or female.
+In 2008, Na rose to even further prominence after she won the Grand Slam singles title for the first time at the 2011 French Open, making her the first Grand Slam singles champion from Asia, male or female.
 She also won her second WTA singles title at the 2008 Mondial Australian Women's Hard in Gold Coast, Australia.
 By the end of 2009, Na's ranking in the world was No. 15.
 At the 2010 Australian Open, Na defeated Venus Williams before ultimately losing to her in the semi-final.
 This performance, however, solidified her place as the first Chinese woman to break into the Top 10 of women's pro tennis.
 At the 2010 Aegon Classic, Na defeated Maria Sharapova in the final to win the tournament.
 2011 proved to be an eventful year for Na as she reached the finals of the Australian Open but lost to Kim Clijsters in the final.

 On June 4, 2011, Na won her first Grand Slam singles event at the French Open when she defeated Francesca Schiavone in the final.
 Na's world ranking then leaped to No. 4.
 Unfortunately, she had a disappointing performance in the 2012 London Olympics, crashing out in the first round.
 She switched coaches and appointed Carlos Rodriguez as her new coach and mentor.
 Later that year, she won her career's sixth WTA title when she clinched the 2012 Western & Southern Open in Cincinnati.

-In 2013, Na started her year off with a bang when she won her seventh WTA title of her career at the Shenzhen Open.
-In the 2013 final at the Australian Open, Na twisted her ankle, fell on her head, and momentarily lost consciousness before losing to opponent Victoria Azarenka.
+In 2013, Na started her year off with a bang when she won the seventh WTA title of her career at the Shenzhen Open.
+In the 2013 final at the Australian Open, she twisted her ankle, fell on her head, and momentarily lost consciousness before losing to opponent Victoria Azarenka.
 The following year at the Australian Open, she won her first title when she defeated Dominika Cibulkova in the final.
 Later that year, Li reached a career-high singles ranking of No. 2 in the world.
 Na, plagued by a knee injury, announced her retirement from professional tennis in September 2014.
 She was ranked number six in the world at the time.

 Personal Life

 Li married Jiang Shan on January 27, 2006.
 He later became her personal coach.
 Li announced in January 2015 that she and her husband were expecting their first child.
-She gave birth to her daughter Alisa in June 2015.
+She gave birth to her daughter, Alisa, in June 2015.
 The couple had a second child, a son, in December 2016.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.